-Olathe Community Theatre Association began with a $1,000 grant from the Olathe Parks & Recreation Department in 1973.
+Olathe Civic Theatre Association began as the Olathe Community Theatre Association with a $1,000 grant from the Olathe Parks & Recreation Department in 1973.
 OCTA produced shows at various locations throughout Olathe, including the Chester Street Shopping Center basement and Millbrooke Junior High (now the Vo-Tech school).

 In July 1977, OCTA purchased the Reformed Presbyterian Church, built in 1870.
 In November 1977, shortly after the first production of Arsenic and Old Lace in the newly-christened Buddy Rogers Playhouse, the Fire Marshall closed the building for 22 code violations.
 The building remained closed until November 1980 when it reopened after extensive renovation.